-After stripping out a slight currency headwind, revenues at ABF in the 24 weeks ending 3 March 2018 rose 3% to £7.4bn, with adjusted operating profit 1% ahead at £648m.
+After stripping out currency headwinds, revenues at ABF for the full year rose 3% to £15.6bn, with adjusted operating profit 5% ahead at £1.4bn.

 It's no surprise that the majority of ABF's divisions are in some way tied to the food supply chain.
-However, what the name doesn't tell you is it also owns Primark, and it's fashion rather than food driving the group.
+What the name doesn't tell you is it also owns Primark, and it's fashion rather than food that's the driving force behind the group.

 Of the rest of ABF's divisions Sugar is probably the most interesting.
 It recovered nicely last year, but is now feeling the effect of weaker market prices in the EU.
-Investors could do without this headwind, but really only Primark has the potential to meaningfully move the dial.
+Investors could do without this headwind, but Primark's success means shortcomings here are more than compensated for.

 Half year results details - at constant currency

-Sales at ABF's largest division, Retail, rose 7% to £3.5bn.
+Sales at ABF's largest division, Retail, rose 5.2% to £7.5bn.
 However, this was driven by the addition of new space.
-Like-for-like sales fell 1.5% as unseasonal weather in Autumn 2017 and Spring 2018 weighed on trading.
+Group like-for-like (LFL) sales fell 2.1%.
+UK LFL sales improved 1.2%, seeing the group gain significant market share.
+Europe saw LFL decline of 4.7% following unseasonable weather in Northern Europe.

-As expected, AB Sugar delivered a weaker performance.
-This was primarily due to the removal of EU quotas, which led to significantly lower prices for the UK and Spanish businesses.
+AB Sugar delivered a weaker performance.
+The removal of European sugar quotas means the UK and Spanish businesses have to contend with much lower sugar prices.
 Production is higher in both the Chinese and African businesses.
+Operating profit was down 49% to £123m.

 This article is not advice or a recommendation to buy, sell or hold any investment.
 No view is given on the present or future value or price of any investment, and investors should form their own view on any proposed investment.
 This article has not been prepared in accordance with legal requirements designed to promote the independence of investment research and is considered a marketing communication.
 Non-independent research is not subject to FCA rules prohibiting dealing ahead of research, however HL has put controls in place (including dealing restrictions, physical and information barriers) to manage potential conflicts of interest presented by such dealing.
 Please see our full non-independent research for more information.